mdhvandoorn/anki_contextify/README.md

 12. Export the result as a txt file, which can be imported directly into Anki to update the specified field without altering the other fields.

 ## Performance
 Beware that querying OpenAI can take a while.
 The [Essential Spanish Vocabulary Top 5000](https://ankiweb.net/shared/info/241428882) deck contains 5000 notes, which results in 5000 API requests.
-As of 31-10-2024 this took 111 minutes with the 4o-mini model.
+As of October 31, 2024 this took 111 minutes with the 4o-mini model.

 # Feedback, Questions, and Contributions
 This is a quick side project born out of a need to automate the enrichment of the [Essential Spanish Vocabulary Top 5000](https://ankiweb.net/shared/info/241428882) deck.
 As such, it’s currently not generalized for other decks, and some parts of the process could be more efficient.
 Feel free to suggest improvements or reach out with feedback/questions!